 At Eye Consultants of Texas, we know that LASIK surgery is a big decision, so we expect you to have lots of questions.
-As one of the most reputable LASIK eye surgery practices in the Dallas-Fort Worth Metroplex, we’re here to help!
+As one of the most reputable LASIK eye surgery practices in the Fort Worth and Dallas area, we’re here to help.
 In fact, your peace of mind is extremely important to us in providing the best LASIK experience possible.
 To help you get started, we’ve included here some of the most common things our patients usually want to know.
 If you have any further questions, please don’t hesitate to call us.

 Our LASIK Experience and Expertise

 Eye Consultants of Texas founder Phillips Kirk Labor, MD, is known internationally and across the Dallas-Fort Worth Metroplex as an innovator in the area of LASIK surgery.
 He has remained at the forefront of LASIK technology with the patient’s well-being in mind for safety and comfort, as well as results.
 In our state-of-the-art LASIK suite, Dr. Labor uses the advanced Intralase IFS™ Femtosecond Laser with VISX® technology.
 This delivers a truly “all-laser” procedure called iLASIK, designed to enhance your clinical outcome.
 More often than not, our patients are surprised at how quick and painless iLASIK is, and that they can see better immediately.

 Dr. Labor is a member of the Refractive Surgery Alliance, an organization dedicated to the advancement of Refractive Surgery through education, research, management, and patient care.

 Is LASIK really better than glasses or contacts?